 AA “can be just as damaging and dangerous for the people for whom it’s failing.
 AA doesn’t refer anybody out.
 It doesn’t tell anybody that AA is not for them.
 It’s very unlike professional organizations, which refer people to second opinions.
 AA tells people that if they don’t benefit, it’s basically their fault.
 This has produced, really, a lot of tragedies [such as suicides]….

-She explains that
+She explains this.

 It causes people to blame themselves for failing and, consequently, spending more time in the program feeling worse about themselves.
-Families also blame their loved ones if they don’t do well or if they drop out rather than realizing that AA might not be the best approach [for them].”8
+Families also blame their loved ones if they don’t do well or if they drop out.
+Rather than realizing that AA might not be the best approach [for them].”8

 III.
 Alternatives for Moderation or for Abstinence